bovirus/adbtools2/README.md

   and ownership.
 This file is populated by the `mod-kit-configure.sh` script from the similar file in this repository.

+* **root-rm-files.txt** this file lists, one per line, files and/or directories to be removed from the new root file system. '#' as first char in a line is a comment and it is ignored, a trailing '/' indicate a directory.
+This file can be customized.

+* **pre-image-script.sh** this script will be executed just before the creation of the new root file system image and can be used to further customize the new root file system.
+By default it modifies the file `/etc/banner` to add a line identifying adbtools2 version and firmware build date and can be customized.

 ## Script mod-kit-run.sh

 This script does the main job to generate the modified unsigned firmware